stackbit-projects/ktapson-website-dade9/content/_index.md

       practice.

-      My first book project, *Enduring Experiments,* investigates an intersecting trajectory across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
+      My first book project, *Enduring Experiments,* investigates a shared trajectory across the poetry of Clark Coolidge and Bernadette Mayer, taking both poets seriously as researchers whose complex ways of interacting with their own laboriously generated poetic milieus challenge the limits of existing models for describing postwar poetry’s engagement with experimental science.
 Throughout the book, I bring the discourse on